Coinbase vs Gemini 2026: Which Crypto Exchange Actually Wins?

 Coinbase Overview

-Coinbase is the largest US-based crypto exchange by trading volume and user count — somewhere north of 110 million verified users as of early 2026.
-It's publicly traded (NASDAQ: COIN), which adds a layer of transparency that private competitors can't match.
-That said, being the biggest doesn't automatically mean being the best, and honestly, I think Coinbase's reputation as the "obvious choice" causes a lot of people to stop comparing too early.
+Coinbase is the largest US-based crypto exchange by trading volume and user count—north of 110 million verified users as of early 2026.
+It's publicly traded (NASDAQ: COIN), which adds transparency that private competitors can't touch.
+That said, being the biggest doesn't automatically mean being the best.
+I think Coinbase's reputation as the obvious choice causes most people to stop looking too early.

 Key Features

-- 240+ cryptocurrencies including all major coins, dozens of DeFi tokens, and newer altcoins that Gemini hasn't listed yet
+- 240+ cryptocurrencies including all the major coins, dozens of DeFi tokens, and newer altcoins that Gemini hasn't gotten around to listing yet

-- Coinbase One — a $29.99/month subscription that eliminates trading fees up to certain thresholds (genuinely a good deal for active traders, more on this below)
+- Coinbase One—a $29.99/month subscription that eliminates trading fees up to certain thresholds (genuinely worth it for active traders, we'll dig into this below)

-- Learning rewards — "Coinbase Earn" lets you pick up small amounts of crypto for watching educational videos (not life-changing amounts — we're talking a few dollars here — but it's a nice touch for beginners)
+- Learning rewards—"Coinbase Earn" lets you pick up small amounts of crypto for watching educational videos (we're talking a few dollars here, not life-changing money, but it's a nice touch for newcomers)

 Best For

-Beginners who want hand-holding through the setup process, active traders who'll use Advanced Trade to dodge the spread fees, and anyone who cares about coin variety.
+Beginners who want help through the setup process, active traders who'll use Advanced Trade to skip the spread fees, and anyone who values a wide coin selection.

 Pricing